affiliate disclosure

 The time it takes for users’ web browsers to receive the first byte of information from your web server.

-There are several tools to analyze website page speed scores; these tools can analyze the causes of your slow web pages.
+There are several tools to analyze website page speed scores; they can identify the causes of slow web pages.

 I have listed some website speed test tools above, so let’s see.